btcpayserver/btcpayserver-doc/docs/FAQ/Stores.md

 In BTCPay Server, an invoice represents a document that must be paid within a defined time interval at a fixed exchange rate. **Invoices have expiration** because they lock the exchange rate within a specified time frame to protect the receiver from price fluctuations.

-The opposite is true for a Payment Request.
 You can Specify a time span for the payment to be payed, the `Payment request` will take into consideration the price fluctuations and does not lock in a exchange rate.
 It also allows you to set the invoice to be paid in parts.